mrpareek0603/namaste-react/README.md

 - ---------Below Dynamic Routing, we will make dynamic routes for every restaurant
 - Added "/restaurant/:id" for particular restaurant in appRouter
 - Added <RestaurantPage /> component which shows Retaurant details(name,menu etc)

+# Episode 8

+- Created <UserClass /> class component
+- First constructor runs, then the render method and the componentDidMount is execute